Lurkomorie/telegram-bot/README.md

 - **`ENABLE_FOLLOWUPS`** (default: `True`)
   Set to `False` to disable automatic follow-up messages (30-minute and 24-hour re-engagement messages).
 Energy regeneration still runs.

+- **`ENABLE_IMAGES_IN_FOLLOWUP`** (default: `False`)
+  Set to `True` to enable image generation during auto follow-up messages.
+Disabled by default to save resources and reduce costs, as follow-ups are frequent and images may not be necessary for re-engagement.

 ### app.yaml